Margonin: History

 Margonin dates back to the 7th century, and in the 9th–12th it was a defensive stronghold, which became part of Poland after the establishment of the state in the 10th century.
-Margonin was first mentioned when Archbishop Jarosław Bogoria of Skotniki of Gniezno and the Bishop of Poznań, Jan Doliwa, agreed on May 15, 1364 that Margonin parish should belong to the Diocese of Poznań.
+Margonin was first mentioned when Archbishop Jarosław Bogoria of Skotniki of Gniezno and the Bishop of Poznań, Jan Doliwa, agreed on 15 May 1364 that Margonin parish should belong to the Diocese of Poznań.
 Town rights were received in 1402.
-Margonin was a private town of Polish nobility, administratively located in the Kcynia County in the Kalisz Voivodeship in the Greater Poland Province of the Polish Crown.
+Margonin was a private town of Polish nobility, administratively located in the Kcynia County in the Kalisz Voivodeship in the Greater Poland Province.
 Much of the town was destroyed in 1655 during the Swedish invasion of Poland (Deluge), and the town lost its rights.
-They were restored on July 20, 1696.
+They were restored on 20 July 1696.
 An orphanage was established in 1725.
 The Catholic Church was heavily damaged by a storm in 1737, and was repaired between 1753 and 1755.

 As a result of the First Partition of Poland, in 1772, it was annexed by Prussia.
 Polish jurist, poet, political and military activist Józef Wybicki, best known as the author of the lyrics of the national anthem of Poland, married Kunegunda Drwęska in Margonin in 1773.
-In the Napoleonic period, in 1807 it was regained by Poles and included within the short-lived Duchy of Warsaw, but in 1815 it was re-annexed by Prussia, and was then part of the semi-autonomous Grand Duchy of Posen until 1848, and then part of the Prussian province of Posen until 1918, also within Germany from 1871.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw, but in 1815 it was re-annexed by Prussia, and was then part of the semi-autonomous Grand Duchy of Posen until 1848, and then part of the Prussian province of Posen until 1918, also within Germany from 1871.
 Gas lanterns illuminated the town from 1905.
 In 1908, the town was connected to the railway spur running between Gołańcz (then officially Gollantsch) and Chodzież (Kolmar).